CHS Chronicles: Happy Summer!

 PTSA GOAL ACHIEVEMENT PROGRAM (GAP) NEWS

-Reading recording forms and full GAP goal information can be found on the CHS GAP goal web page.
+The full GAP goal information and recording forms can be found on the CHS GAP goal web page.

 PTSA hopes to reward many students for achieving their goals!